tamg/veew/README.md

 # Veew.tv [ 🚧 WIP 🚧]

-Watch their Livelpeer videos in a large screen within a customizable 3D home environment in AR and VR headsets.
+[Veew.tv](https://veew.tv/) : Watch their Livepeer videos in a large screen within a customizable 3D home environment in AR and VR headsets.

 ---